cortes-ciriano-lab/SComatic/README.md

 Script to perform the scRNA somatic variant calling

 optional arguments:
-  -h, --help            show this help message and exit --infile INFILE       Input file with all samples merged in a single tsv --outfile OUTFILE     Out file prefix
+  -h, --help            Show this help message and exit --infile INFILE       Input file with all samples merged in a single tsv --outfile OUTFILE     Output file prefix
-  --editing EDITING     Editing file to be used to remove RNA-diting sites --pon PON             Panel of normals (PoN) file to be used to remove
+  --editing EDITING     RNA editing file to be used to remove RNA-diting sites --pon PON             Panel of normals (PoN) file to be used to remove
-                        germline and false positive calls --min_distance MIN_DISTANCE
+                        germline polymorphisms and recurrent arefacts --min_distance MIN_DISTANCE
                         Minimum distance allowed between potential somatic
                         variants [Default: 5]